bookofproofs/bookofproofs.github.io/_sources/history/19th-century/weaver.md

 title: Weaver, Warren
 born: 1894
 died: 1978
-keywords: Warren Weaver, Mathematical Models, Operations Research, Rockefeller Foundation, Cybernetics, Monte Carlo, Game Theory, Artificial Intelligence
+keywords: warren weaver,weaver
-description: Leadership in the development of mathematical models and contributing to Operations Research, Cybernetics, and Artificial Intelligence, Warren Weaver was a pioneer in using mathematics in natural and social sciences.
+description: Warren Weaver was an American mathematician famous as one of the pioneers of machine translation.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---